Prachi-Ar/TidyTuesday/README.md

 # Data Viz
-Data Vizualisations using publicly available datasets on R
+Data visualisations using weekly datasets put out by https://github.com/rfordatascience/tidytuesday as part of a project for the #RStats community.